 The first step to a lawn becoming a meadow is to stop the weekly mowing.
 Next you should pay attention to what plants are already there and remove any problem invasive species.
 If you already have bare patches between the grass (common in dry or shady lawns), you can immediately start planting small plants or scratch in some seeds, ideally in early spring or fall.
 Mow a meandering path through the area to invite you out in the space once the grass and other plants grow taller.

 Lawn grasses can also be killed without herbicides using a technique called soil solarization.
 The entire lawn is covered with black plastic for 3 months – the heat kills the grass.
 You will then have a weed free area where you can rake and sow seeds or plant small plants in the dead turf.
 Sheet mulching is another effective technique.
 Read more about these methods in the Primer for the ecological gardener.

 To learn more about how to convert your lawn to a meadow, please check out the following links:

 Take the NO MOW MAY Challenge!

 That’s right—Do Nothing!
 Leave your mower in the garage until June.
-Every flower counts when it comes to providing a meal for our pollinators, so it makes sense that cutting your lawn in early spring is not the best thing to do.
+Every flower counts when it comes to providing a meal for pollinators, so it makes sense that cutting your lawn in early spring, when not many flowers are blooming yet, is not the best thing to do.